ProprioCS/Provia.Documents/Pre-PO Utility.md

 - 4 [Time Estimate](#Time-Estimate)
 - 5 [Changes And Revisions](#Changes-And-Revisions)

-## **Orion Pre-PO Utility**
+## **Provia Pre-PO Utility**

 **Overview**
-The Orion Pre-PO Utility is a utility designed to streamline the purchase order creation and acknowledgment process for contract furniture dealers using Orion.
+The Provia Pre-PO Utility is a utility designed to streamline the purchase order creation and acknowledgment process for contract furniture dealers using Provia.
 This solution allows users to generate preliminary purchase orders (pre-POs) directly from the sales order smart table, with the ability to split POs based on various criteria such as vendors, ship addresses, requested ship date, tag 1, and contract numbers.
 The pre-PO data is stored in a custom record, and the corresponding transaction lines in the smart table are populated with the pre-PO and PO line numbers.
 Users can generate and manage PDF versions of the pre-POs using the PDF composer utility.
 Acknowledgments are handled within the sales order smart table, eliminating the need for a separate order adjustment solution.
 The system processes acknowledgments and stores the data in the smart table columns, with the potential to use AI for processing acknowledgment PDFs.
 Users can finalize the pre-PO, which generates the actual NetSuite PO and updates the sales order accordingly.
 This solution enhances efficiency, improves data accuracy, and provides a centralized, user-friendly interface for managing the PO process.

-**Solution Title** Orion Pre-PO Utility
+**Solution Title** Provia Pre-PO Utility

-**Solution Type** Utility (part of the Orion Navigator tool)
+**Solution Type** Utility (part of the Provia Navigator tool)

 **User Stories**